HomeBlog Home

 1. Cost of Living

 Cost of living differences are why paying attention to the least and most affordable states is so important.
-Only moving to a state you can afford and researching the cost of living ahead of time will save you time and lots of money.
+Only moving to a state you can afford and researching the cost of living ahead of time will save you time and lots of money in the long run.

-In North Carolina, the affordable cost of living is one of the main reasons many families, young professionals, and retirees are moving to the area, specifically to the Research Triangle.
+A state with lower housing costs might have significantly higher utility bills, insurance premiums, or grocery prices that offset those savings.
+In North Carolina, the affordable cost of living and housing costs are one of the main reasons many families, young professionals, and retirees are moving to the area, specifically to the Research Triangle.

 2. Housing Market

-Since the housing market varies state by state, research beforehand to understand average housing prices and whether you can buy or need to save money for a house while renting
+Since the housing market varies state by state, research beforehand to understand average housing prices and whether you can buy or need to save money for a house while renting.
+Research property tax rates in specific neighborhoods, as these can significantly impact your monthly housing costs and long-term affordability.

 beautiful townhomes with brick and blue siding